Isaac58222/isaac58222/README.md

 - UI/UX
 - DIGITAL MARKETING
 ```
+**Some questions**
+>WHY DO YOU CHOOSE IT AFTER FINISHING BIOTECHNOLY?

+        I love technology but my brother told if you take bio i will be ensure job every thing went well untill finishing college
+        When it came to job after my brother arranged for job, I felt i can do better in IT field as i had love it
+        It was soooo hard to convince him and after many stuggles I had joined course
+        The reason behind my passion of becoming the IT master is the stuggles I came to get into IT and want to use the opportunity to show what im capable to one who underestimated me

+>WHY ARE YOU WIILING TO LEARNING LOT INSTEAD OF FOCUSING ONE ONE?

+         I'm learning to travel all over the ocean(IT) learning swimming(learning Technologies) only in swimming pool(only one tech) will not ensure that i can swim in ocean so learning all to explore the every part ocean

+>DO YOU HAVE ANY WORK EXPERICANCE

+         I'm working from my age 10 (13 years of part time job experiance) and I had came across manyyy people from many work and I had learned lot of experiance from those people I came across

+>TELL ME SOME WORK YOU CAME ACROSS

+         In 13 years I had learned including handleing customer
+         1)engineering work Learned: making iron gate/window from screach to fixing
+         2)20 liter can delivary process Learned: buying the can to door devivary
+         3)tanker lorry water supply Learned: full process taking water to delivary including handleing customer
+         4)worked in election booth Learned:process before and after election
+         5)cattering supply to IT companies Learned:handle time when hotel load food late
+         6)led banner fitting process Learned: buying , arranging and setting in places like Ekam temple,combatore smart city
+          area etc
+         7)cinema junior artist- reality shows(sun tv,vijay tv,zee tamil),movies (mersal,kala,thana seantha kuttom,gorila,kagini kanth etc, serial (sun tv, vijay tv)

+  >HOW DID YOU LEARN NEW THINGS RELATED TO IT AS YOUR GOAL

+        I never miss any opportunity  when it come to learn free about IT as a result I had completed many and got online certificte
+        From well known organizations like tcs,ISRO,META,google cloud ,azure cloud,aws,isea,IBM and a lot

 <b><q>"Dream is not the thing you see in sleep but is that thing that doesn't let you sleep."</q></b>  <p><i>"-APJ Apdul Kalam sir"</p></i>
 <h1 align="center">Hi 👋, I'm Isaac</h1>
 <h3 align="center">I'm in search for my first flight(my company) to fly into the ☁︎⋅</h3>